sillsdev/ptx2pdf/docs/dev/polyglotexample.md

 		-s ../../../shared/ptxprint/diglot-bt/ptxprint.sty \
 		../diglot/44JHNPROJ-diglot.SFM ../diglot/44JHNPROJbtEn-Default.SFM ../../../../ALTPRJ/local/ptxprint/diglot/44JHNALTPRJ-diglot.SFM
 ```
+The ptx2pdf.sty file is shipped with ptxprint's TeX macros.
+Hopefully you can find it.
-There are plenty of other options, see the output of `usfmerge -h`.
+There are plenty of other merge options, see the output of `usfmerge -h`.
 Note that the order of merging determines which file is which.
 The order is L,R,A,B,C...

 ## Configuration changes